-Initiative: Impose a 1% Sales Tax and Reduce or Eliminate Selected Business and Occupation Tax Categories Was this tax initiative a part of your original plan application $lacksquare$ or a plan amendment \Box or N/A \Box Has the ordinance(s) needed to implement this initiative been enacted?
-If yes, when was the ordinance enacted?
+Initiative: Impose a 1% Sales Tax and Reduce or Eliminate Selected Business and Occupation Tax Categories Was this tax initiative a part of your original plan a pplication ■ or a plan amendment □ or N/A □ Has the ordinance(s) needed to implement this init tiative been enacted? ■ Yes □ No If yes, when was the ordinance enacted?
 December 9, 2019 If no, please describe challenges faced in enacting the related ordinance(s).
 REVENUES - In the space below, please provide a brief narrative highlighting revenue amounts and revenue categories realized; revenue amounts and revenue categories reduced; net revenue gain; and, any metrics used to track performance.
+B&O revenues 2019: Sales & Use revenues 2019: \$0 Sales & Use revenues 2020 (part yr) \$28,356 Sales & Use revenues 2021: \$94,239 Sales & Use revenues 2022: \$97,221 Sales & Use revenues 2023 (est.): \$113,958

-B&O revenues 2019 (pre-ordinance): SUCCESSES - In the space below, please provide a brief narrative highlighting projects, improvements, programming, etc. realized through the implementation of this revenue initiative and any metrics used to track performance.
+SUCCESSES - In the space below, please provide a brief narrative highlighting projects, improvements, programming, etc. realized through the implementation of this revenue initiative and any metrics used to track performance.

 The regular, dependable revenue from the sales tax has given the Town the opportunity to provide enhanced services to benefit the community that would not have been possible otherwise:

 - Completed a master plan to develop and improve our J. Allen Hawkins Community Park - Extensive maintenance work at the Park - Retained professional services for grant writing opportunities, including Park improvement, generator acquisition - Extensive evaluation and preparation work for a project in cooperation with the W.Va.
-Division of Highways to improve streets, enhance parking, and re-engineer traffic flow in the dense Mixed-Use district of the Town, along Main Street (U.S. 48, W.Va.
+Division of Highways to improve streets, enhance parking, and re-engineer traffic flow in the dense Mixed-Use district of the Town, along our Main Street (U.S. 48, W.Va.
 55 and W.Va.
-259). - Preparation for re-establishment of a police and public safety department to improve the environment for business as well as improve the quality of life for residents and visitors
+259) - Secured match-based funding from LWCF for several enhancements to the Town Park (tennis court, basketball/pickleball court, splashpad, walking trail) and from FEMA for purchase and installation of generators for public utilities - Preparation for re-establishment of a police and public safety department to improve the environment for business as well as improve the quality of life for residents and visitors